phoenix64305/todo-app/README.md

-Open your Project in browser (http://localhost:5173/)
+Open the Project in browser (http://localhost:5173/)